Also woman in pink dress dancing

 Journalism

-Wolfson has had quite a few contributors to the two student newspapers (Varsity and The Cambridge Student).
-As well as the University’s award-winning radio station Cam FM (presented by University members and offering training in many aspects of radio), there are groups focused on photography and film-making.
+There are the two student newspapers (Varsity and The Cambridge Student) and Bluesci magazine.
+As well as the University’s award-winning radio station Cam FM, there are groups focused on photography and film-making.

 Current affairs